fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServer.md

 # Set-AzureRmSqlServer

 ## SYNOPSIS
-Modifies properties of a nextref_database server.
+Modifies properties of a SQL Database server.

 ## SYNTAX